 - Support is not only offered to those pupils who are formally declared to be special needs candidates but also to other pupils who would benefit. - It is school policy to integrate SEND pupils fully into the school's educational provision.
 There are no special needs subject sets. - In addition, pupils attend individual tuition classes with Learning Support tutors.
 Many pupils attend these classes once a week (35 minutes), although there can be greater flexibility for older pupils.
 Most pupils are withdrawn from subject classes on a weekly rota basis to receive extra tuition; it is not school policy to take pupils out of sports or cultural activities.
-Study skills courses are flexible in length, and may run between two to twelve weeks, depending on the level of support deemed to be appropriate. - It is not current school policy to provide formal touch-typing tuition for those SEND pupils who use word processing facilities, although advice and liaison with the IT department can be provided about appropriate software programmes.
-There have also been some trial informal touch-typing sessions with a school secretary, which some pupils have found helpful.
-Other pupils have benefited from using the 'Easy Typing Practice in 3 Days' App, which is preauthorised by the IT department.
+Study skills courses are flexible in length, and may run between two to twelve weeks, depending on the level of support deemed to be appropriate. - It is not current school policy to provide touch-typing tuition for those SEND pupils who use word processing facilities, although advice and liaison with the IT department can be provided about appropriate software programmes.
+Some pupils have benefited from using the 'Easy Typing Practice in 3 Days' App, which is pre-authorised by the IT department. - The School is undergoing a review of disabled access to all of our facilities in conjunction with the imminent redevelopment of Kingsgate Park, which will provide a fully accessible Sports Centre and Support Services building.
+Fully disable compliant temporary facilities have been in operation since 2019.